DingzhouWang/721project/README.md

 ## How to use
 You can visit in by this [link](https://projectone-pjdq4edtiq-uc.a.run.app)
-Add parameters:
+Add parameters after the link:
-* "open-restaurants" list all the restaurants open today.
+* "open-restaurants" list all the restaurants open today. (for example "https://projectone-pjdq4edtiq-uc.a.run.app/open-restaurants")
-* "all-restaurants" list all the restaurants.
+* "all-restaurants" list all the restaurants. (for example "https://projectone-pjdq4edtiq-uc.a.run.app/all-restaurants")